 The more I learn about woodworking, the more I realize that the key to success is precision.
 And sometimes achieving the greatest possible precision means turning to tools from other trades.
 A 6” machinist’s stainless steel rule is a classic example.

-Several times each year I receive samples of new screwdrivers sent to me by hopeful manufacturers, and though many are quite good, none are quite as good as the four or five Canadian-made Picquic drivers I keep around the shop.
-They work well for two reasons, and the first has to do with bit storage.
+Several times each year I receive samples of new screwdrivers sent to me by hopeful manufacturers.
+So far none are quite as good as the two kinds of Canadian-made drivers I keep around the shop.
+Picquic is the name of one and this brand work well for two reasons.

 Six of the seven 3”-long bits that come with the model of Picquics I use fit into holes around the perimeter of the handle, held there by just the right amount of friction.
 The seventh bit sits in the end of the magnetic bit holder on the handle, ready to use.
 Whenever you want to change bits, pull the current one out of the handle and push it into the hole containing the bit you need, moving it forward so you can pull it free and slide it into the central part of the handle for use.
 It’s fast and easy, and since the bits aren’t stored in a single, hollow cavity in the handle, there’s no cap to lose.

 Megapro is another impressive Canadian brand of screwdriver, and though I haven’t used Megapro for as long as Picquic, I really like them.
 Megapro’s claim to fame is an outstanding ratcheting and bit storage system.
 It’s really quite remarkable.
 Click below to see for yourself how things work as I cut open a Megapro driver to see what makes it click.